tiaaburton/MADS_Capstone/docs/index.markdown

 The ethical concerns are similar to that of the Portfolio page.
 The Analysis page presents a limited analysis of a stock over a particular time period, and this analysis can change from one day to the next.
 A stock that looks promising on one day may have indicators to sell the next.
 Although most investors typically look for more information to confirm their decision, some traders look for signals from their peers to buy and sell stocks.
 [R/wallstreetbets](https://www.reddit.com/r/wallstreetbets/), a subreddit on Reddit, was and remains a major proponent of meme-stocks becoming a popular term and simultaneously making them something to be wary of.
 Investing in one of the companies that have become a meme-stock could potentially be financially detrimental to an investor/trader.
 The Market Shopper dashboard, though full of color, doesn’t gamify the market; it attempts to help users to better understand the market.
 Text is present on each visual to help explain the measure and to dissuade any hasty decision-making.
 </details>

-## Discovery
+## Discovery Page
 <hr class="h2line">
 <details><summary>View Details</summary>

+<video src="static/Discovery_Page.mp4" controls="controls" playsinline=True autoplay=True muted=True loop=True style="max-width: 730px;">
+</video>
 ### ***Impact***
 The discovery page helps users identify market trends within a particular sector or industry and discover stocks that may make for good investments.
 This discovery of investment stocks is done by displaying the past growth over the past year, showing the analyst growth for the next year, as well as the predicted growth from a Gradient Boosted Tree model (see the Discovery page’s Modeling Approach section above).
 This combination of data gives the user a broad understanding of the market trends by showing all stocks that file with the SEC in each scatter plot while also allowing them to filter down to a particular sector, industry, or individual stock.
 The user can also see an individual’s stock’s model prediction results with bands representing the 5th and 95th percentile prediction results.
 Please see the below video for a demonstration.

-<video src="static/Discovery_Page.mp4" controls="controls" playsinline=True autoplay=True muted=True loop=True style="max-width: 730px;">
-</video>

 ### ***Analytical Approach***
-#### Lag Log Returns
+#### **Lag Log Returns**
 Included in our dataset are lag log values.
 We obtain these lag log values by calculating the base 2 log up/down movement of a stock price between the current date and a past date, say one day or year.
 We then use these lag log returns as features in the Gradient Boosted Tree model (see below) since, as put by Yves Hilpisch, “...they might be informative in predicting future returns” (Yves, 2020).
 We take the log returns rather than the actual percentage returns as log returns give a stationary dataset to work from.
 ### ***Modeling Approach***
 #### **Gradient Boosted Tree (Scikit-Learn)**